-This is perhaps most classic science experiment that kids love – making slime.
+This is perhaps the most classic science experiment that kids love – making slime.

 I honestly can’t believe in the two years since starting STEM Education Guide, I haven’t once done a slime recipe!

 I was looking for some quick 5-minute science experiments we could do, and this easy slime recipe was the answer.